graphql/graphql-spec/spec/Section 6 -- Execution.md

   protocol however they see fit.

-Note: Since future versions of the specification may add more information, implementers should not add top level keys to requests; instead, {extensions}
-provides implementers a reserved location to include additional information.
+Note: Since future versions of the specification may add more information, implementers should not extend requests directly; instead, {extensions} provides a reserved location for implementers to include additional information.
 If present, {extensions} must be a map, but there are no additional restrictions on its contents.
 To avoid conflicts, we recommended implementers use unique prefixes for keys within {extensions}.